Farama-Foundation/PettingZoo/docs/mpe.md

 *AEC diagram*

 This environment has 2 agents and 3 landmarks of different colors.
 Each agent wants to get closer to their target landmark, which is known only by the other agents.
-The reward is collective, so agents have to learn to communicate the goal of the other agent, and navigate to their landmark.
 Both agents are simultaneous speakers and listeners.

+The agents are rewarded by both their distance to their landmark and the average distance of all the agents to their respective landmarks.
+The relative weight of these rewards is controlled by the `global_reward_weight` parameter.

 Agent observation space: `[self_vel, all_landmark_rel_positions, landmark_ids, goal_id, communication]`